fredericGette/wp81mouseJiggler/README.md

 ![video capture ChromeOS](lumiaMouse520_chromeos.gif)
 (animated gif optimized with [gifsicle](https://github.com/kohler/gifsicle))

-Tested with the following configurations:
-- Ubuntu 23.10 (Dell Latitude E5470)
-- ChromeOS 134.0 (ASUS CX5601)
-- Windows 10 Pro (Dell Latitude E5470)
-- Windows 8.1 Pro (Dell Latitude E5470)
-- Android 10 (Google Pixel)
-- Android 15 (Google Pixel 7a)
+## Description

 At the beginning of the programm, the phone is in advertising mode.
 This advertising stops as soon as a connection is established with another device.
-- When the devices were not paired previously, then the phone receives a _Pairing Request_ and a _LE Legacy Pairing_ starts.
+- When the devices were not paired previously, then the phone receives a _Pairing Request_ and a [LE Legacy Pairing](#le-legacy-pairing) starts.
 - When the devices were paired previously, the phone directly receives a _LTK Request_ and the encryption of the connection starts.

 At the end of the both cases, the connection is encrypted and the phone is ready to respond to the ATTributes requests.
-Then it starts to send notifications
+Then it starts to send the notifications

-LE Legacy Pairing:
+<a name="le-legacy-pairing">LE Legacy Pairing:</a>
 | | mouse | | computer | |
 |:-:|-:|:-:|:-|:-|
 |1| | <- | Pairing Request | |